asahala/BabyLemmatizer/README.md

 3. ```pip install --upgrade pip```
 4. ```pip install OpenNMT-py```

-Then you need to edit ```preferences.py``` to add paths to the virtual environment and OpenNMT binaries.
+Then you need to clone **BabyLemmatizer** reposotory and edit ```preferences.py``` to add paths to the virtual environment and OpenNMT binaries.

 ```python_path = '/yourpath/OpenNMT/bin/'```
 ```onmt_path = '/yourpath/OpenNMT/lib/python3.9/site-packages/onmt/bin'```

-After this, everything should run.
+After this, you can run ```preferences.py``` and if lots of OpenNMT documentation prints on your screen, everything should be okay.

 ## Training models
 To train a new model, put your source files in the ```conllu``` folder.
 Then then proceed with the following steps using ```train_pipeline.py``` script: